-This butterfly technique article explains how to properly execute the arm stroke movements.
-Those movements are somewhat similar to the ones used in freestyle.
-The biggest difference however is that both arms move synchronously.
+This butterfly technique article explains how to execute the arm stroke movements properly.
+Those movements are somewhat similar to the ones used in front crawl.
+The main difference, however, is that both arms move synchronously.

-We can clearly see the butterfly arm stroke movements in the following video, starring Michael Phelps.
+We can see the butterfly arm stroke movements in the following video, starring Michael Phelps.

 As you can see above, both arms move synchronously.
 Underwater, the hands move from an overhead position towards the hips.
 The hands leave the water once they are close to the hips.
 The arms then recover forward above water back to their initial position.

 Arm Stroke Phases

 The butterfly arm stroke can be divided in the following phases: